-The Plan outlines the steps and resources necessary for Uganda to respond to Scenario 1 and 2 (most likely scenario) above.
+The Plan outlines the steps and resources necessary for Uganda to respond to Scenario 3 above.
 In doing so it will create the necessary capacities and capabilities to allow Uganda to respond to other scenarios as called for by the evolving threat(s).

 The response is centered around 8 key COVID-19 response pillars:

 Coordination during emergencies is critical as it involves the contribution of different sectorial agencies, teams and partners towards a common goal.

 There is no definitive treatment identified for COVID-19 thus far and treatment is mainly supportive.

 This pillar aims at strengthening community infection prevention and control.

 Corona virus infection may cause mental health problems because of the nature of the disease and may also cause social disruption to the; infected, affected, including responders and their families.

 There is need for sustained surveillance to facilitate early detection, confirmation, reporting, notification, verification and response of alerts and suspect cases.

 The general public has limited knowledge about this virus as it is new.